elixir-cloud-aai/cloud-components/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature request
 about: Suggest an idea for this project
-title: 'feat: '
+title: "feat: "
-labels: 'status: new, type: feature'
+labels: "status: new, type: feature"
 assignees: git-anurag-hub
 ---

 **Is your feature request related to a problem?
 Please describe.**